-Does God want you to be more trusting or less trusting?
-Should you always open your heart to people?
-The answers to these questions depend on whether you are among friends or enemies.
+How are you doing with trust?
+Do you trust enough, too much, or not enough?
+Would genuine Christians close their hearts to others?
+Does God want you to always open your heart to people?
+The answers to these questions all depend on whether you are among friends or enemies.

-Wounds are costly.
+If you have ever experienced this, you understand that betrayal wounds are costly.
 So what can you do?
-Read further to understand your heart and how you can protect it.
+Read further to better understand your heart and what healthy steps you can take to protect it.

 We know that Jesus is significantly concerned about our hearts (Matthew 15:18-19; Matthew 23:27-28).
 What a person says or does has its origins in the core of that person.
 The condition of a heart is an accurate representation of the whole person (Proverbs 27:19).